INFOSYS221-2021/lab09-group-nine/Lab9.md

 ### List all available features that you can use from Deck of Cards.
 For example, one of the APIs you can use is to shuffle cards.

+- shuffle deck
+- draw cards
+- reshuffle
+- get a brand new deck
+- get a partial deck
+- add to pile
+- shuffle piles
+- list cards in pile
+- draw from pil

 ### What is the API for getting a brand new deck that also includes two jokers?

 ### Looking at the following example response from the Deck of Cards API (Links to an external site.).